-Pride in Prevention, Rainbow Health Victoria’s guide to preventing family violence against LGBTIQ people, offers this model for understanding the drivers of family violence against LGBTIQ people.
+Pride in Prevention offers the model below for understanding the drivers of family violence against LGBTIQA+ people.

-- Engage LGBTIQ people in the planning, design and implementation of all prevention efforts.
+- Engage LGBTIQA+ people and communities in the planning, design and implementation of all prevention efforts.

-- Address the drivers of violence against LGBTIQ people.
-This requires addressing gender inequality and homophobia/transphobia.
+- Address the drivers of violence against LGBTIQA+ people.
+This requires addressing rigid gender norms, cisnormativity and heteronormativity, all of which underpin gender inequality and help drive sexism, homophobia, biphobia, and transphobia.

-- Adopt an intersectional approach that acknowledges and responds to the diversity and diverse needs within LGBTIQ communities.
-This is necessary, as many people from LGBTIQ communities are likely to experience multiple and compounding forms of discrimination and oppression – such as those relating to racism and ableism.
+- Adopt an intersectional approach that acknowledges and responds to the diversity and diverse needs within LGBTIQA+ communities.
+Many people from LGBTIQA+ communities are likely to experience multiple and compounding forms of discrimination and oppression – such as those relating to racism and ableism.